Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 - Provider Type Analysis: An evaluation of claims by provider types (e.g., nephrologists, nurse practitioners), addressing questions such as which providers are delivering these services, the market size of each specialty, and identifying potential opportunities for commercial initiatives.

-You can find the source to the datesets here.
+You can find the source of the datasets here.

 You can find the Tableau Dashboard here.